ahmedkaludi/accelerated-mobile-pages/readme.txt

 <strong>Extensions</strong><br>
 Some useful extensions to extend AMP features, check [AMP Adsense Support](https://ampforwp.com/advanced-amp-ads/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin), [Contact Form 7 Support](https://ampforwp.com/contact-form-7/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin), [Email Opt-in Support](https://ampforwp.com/opt-in-forms/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin) and [Call To Action Support](https://ampforwp.com/call-to-action/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin).
 To view more, go to our [Extensions page](https://ampforwp.com/extensions/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin).

-<strong>Premium Support</strong><br>
+<strong>Support</strong><br>
 We try our best to provide support on WordPress.org forums.
-However, One-on-one email support is available to people who bought the [Priority Support](https://ampforwp.com/priority-support/#utm_source=wp_org&utm_medium=description-tab-pro-box&utm_campaign=AMP%20Plugin) only.
+However, We have a special [community support](https://ampforwp.com/help-center/) where you can ask us questions and get help about your AMP related questions.
+Delivering a good user experience means a lot to us and so we try our best to reply each and every question that gets asked.

 <strong>Bug Reports</strong><br>
 Bug reports for AMP for WP are [welcomed on GitHub](https://github.com/ahmedkaludi/Accelerated-Mobile-Pages).
 Please note GitHub is _not_ a support forum, and issues that aren't properly qualified as bugs will be closed.